New recipes and updates

 METHOD

-2. Slice the radishes and cucumbers thinly and place in a serving bowl.
+2. Top and tail the radishes and cucumbers, slice them thinly and place in a serving bowl.

-3. Mix the lemon juice with olive oil in a medium sized bowl and season with salt and pepper to taste.
-Dress the radishes and cucumbers with half the dressing, add the walnuts, crumble in the feta and toss everything lightly.
+3. Mix the lemon juice with olive oil in another, medium sized bowl and season with salt and pepper to taste.
+Dress the radishes and cucumbers with half the dressing, add the walnuts, crumble in the feta and toss everything gently.

-4. Stir the herbs into the remaining dressing and pile on top of the salad.
-Serve immediately – it’s fantastic with a plain baked potato.
+5. Stir the herbs into the remaining dressing then pile on top of the salad.
+Serve immediately, as a side or for lunch with a plain baked potato.

 Leave a reply